 “The end is nigh”

-After twenty years the ultimate graphic novel, a tale many hold to be amongst the greatest stories ever written, illustrated or not, has finally been brought to cinematic life.
-Many tried and failed to find the way to do it.
-Should an epic tale set in such a specific period of time—the Cold War of the eighties—be updated?
+The ultimate graphic novel—a tale many hold to be amongst the greatest stories ever written regardless of being illustrated—has finally been brought to cinematic life after twenty years and multiple failed attempts.
+Should an epic tale set in such a specific period of time (the Cold War of the 1980s) be updated?
 Should the bleak nature of humanity depicted be toned down?
-Will lunatics and delinquents dressed up in costumes pretending to be superheroes bring in a public more interested in reality television then something based on a picture book?
-Warner Bros. needs to be given a lot of credit for taking the chance, rolling the dice, and ultimately paying the price (Fox sucks) to allow it all to be told onscreen as it should.
-With Zack Snyder at the helm and co-creator Dave Gibbons along for the ride, Watchmen becomes a visceral assault on our sensibilities, our morals, and our existence in just the same way the novel did with its dark and cynically written prose.
-Yes, there are changes, in both the details and the big events, but in the end it all comes down to the same question.
-What is an acceptable price to be paid for the continuation of humanity?
-It’s a question that one hopes will never be alive to watch the results of, but in a time of aggression, paranoia, and fear—not knowing whether the enemy would strike first, but always ready to strike back—where oblivion was an inevitability, it begs for an answer, no matter how atrocious the truth may be.
+Will lunatics and delinquents dressed up in costumes pretending to be superheroes bring in a public more interested in reality television then something based on a comic?
+Warner Bros. needs to be given a lot of credit for taking the chance and ultimately paying the price (see Fox’s lawsuit) to allow it to be told on the big screen as it should.
+With Zack Snyder at the helm and co-creator Dave Gibbons along for the ride, Watchmen becomes a visceral assault on our sensibilities, morals, and existence in the same way as the novel with its dark and cynically written prose.
+Yes there are changes, in both the details and big events, but the end still comes down to the same question: What is an acceptable price to be paid for the continuation of humanity?
+It’s a question for which we hope to never bear witness to the results.
+In a time of aggression, paranoia, and fear (not knowing whether the enemy will strike first and always being ready to strike back) where oblivion is an inevitability, it begs for an answer no matter how atrocious its truth may prove.

 The beauty of the novel lies in the details.
-With immense scope and mythology, each character was given a complete history, an origin to the man or woman each became.
-Snyder and company don’t turn their backs on this fact, allowing the film to proceed with its disjointed narrative, going back and forth between the present and the past that came before.
-We catch glimpses of how each evolved into the people they’ve become, whether that be even more invested in his convictions, (Rorschach), living a lie that the best times of her life were forced upon her by a mother who’s limelight was fading, (Silk Spectre), lazy and out of shape from the fear that replaced the confidence when the costume was shut away in the basement, (Nite Owl II), or a self-made millionaire with a grip on business and government, (Ozymandias).
-Everything shown leads up to the climax in which each member of Watchmen rejoin with the fate of the world on the table and the impossible choice to either be made or stopped.
+With immense scope and mythology, each character was given a complete history, an origin for the man or woman each became.
+Snyder and company don’t turn their backs on this fact by allowing the film to proceed with its disjointed narrative to go back and forth between the present and past.
+We catch glimpses of how each evolved into the people they’ve become whether that be someone even more invested in their convictions (Rorschach), living a lie that the best times of their life were forced upon them by a mother who’s limelight was fading (Silk Spectre), lazy and out of shape from the fear that replaced the confidence when the costume was mothballed to the basement (Nite Owl II), or a self-made millionaire with a grip on business and government (Ozymandias).
+Everything shown leads up to a climax in which each member of the Watchmen rejoins with the fate of the world on the table courtesy of an impossible choice.

-Unfortunately, the cinematic version is flawed because of the exact same issue.
-With so much detail and intricacy of plot and characterization, something has to be left on the cutting room floor.
-Personally, I believe the filmmakers made the perfect maneuvers to solve the problem of overkill.
-However, for someone to come in, without any knowledge of the story they are about to experience, it can be very daunting, very inaccessible, and ultimately unworthy of their time.
-What becomes a masterpiece of tone and literary adaptation for those familiar with the mythology ends up just a boring, bloated, action-less superhero saga that causes more laughter and headshaking then fervor or intrigue.
-As a result, Watchmen is more of a companion piece to the novel, something to view in conjunction with what is one of American literature’s finest works.
-It is just too much to assimilate for the layperson, with easter eggs and in-jokes hidden in plain sight for the cult follower only window-dressing and passed-over minutiae to the novice.
-Possibly not considered a flaw, (that duty goes to the great song list comprising its horrid soundtrack that is so out-of-place it causes laughter rather than enhancing emotion at any turn, although I did enjoy the score), it is still a detriment to gaining universal appeal.
+The cinematic version is unfortunately flawed because of this exact same issue.
+With so much detail and intricacy of plot and characterization, something must be left on the cutting room floor.
+I personally believe the filmmakers deftly maneuvered themselves to solve the problem of overkill.
+For audiences coming in without any knowledge of the original story, however, it can be very daunting, inaccessible, and ultimately unworthy of their time.
+What becomes a masterpiece of tone for those familiar with the mythology ends up a boring, bloated, action-less superhero saga that causes more laughter and head-shaking than fervor or intrigue.
+As a result Watchmen is more of a companion piece to the novel, something to view in conjunction with what is one of American literature’s finest works.
+It’s just too much to assimilate for the layperson, with easter eggs and in-jokes hidden in plain sight for the cult follower dismissed as window-dressing and passed-over minutiae to the novice.
+Possibly not a flaw, (that duty goes to a great list of song utilized poorly enough to cause laughter rather than emotion enhancement, unlike the score), it’s still a detriment to gaining universal appeal.
 There will be just as many people declaring the film a failure and waste of time as those hailing it as the greatest comic book adaptation ever.

-But enough of those small points of contention; there is just too much more to love.
-You cannot deny the sheer brilliance of the special effects work, from the glowing blue body of Manhattan to the flying Archie to the beauty of Mars.
-The fight choreography is superb, just the right mix of sharp cuts and extended sequences to show the actual hits and not just the contact.
-Action fans will not be disappointed with the quality here, just the quantity.
-And as for direction, Snyder uses the novel as a guideline/storyboard pre-destined for the Cineplex, breathing life into the two-dimensional page.
-So much is almost exact to Gibbons’ drawings and so much is crammed into every frame.
-Just watching the opening credit sequence shows the care for detail that was taken, showing so much to make the fan cry for joy and the newcomer scratch his head in confusion.
-I don’t even fault the decision to alter the ending, allowing the climax to be more relevant for the real world yet still maintaining the same ultimate end.
+But enough of those contentious points.
+There’s also as much more to love.
+You cannot deny the sheer brilliance of the special effects work from the glowing blue body of Manhattan to the Archie flightship to the beauty of Mars.
+The fight choreography is superb with the right mix of sharp cuts and extended sequences to show actual hits and not contact alone.
+Action fans will not be disappointed with the quality here—just the quantity.
+And as for direction, Snyder uses the novel as a guideline/storyboard pre-destined for the Cineplex to breath life into the two-dimensional page.
+So much is exact to Gibbons’ drawings with a ton of information crammed into every frame.
+Just watching the opening credit sequence shows the care for detail that was taken with so much to make a fan cry for joy and a newcomer scratch his/her head in confusion.
+I don’t even fault the decision to alter the ending to allow the climax more relevance for the real world while still maintaining an identical philosophical end.
 To stick to the book here would have alienated even more people into dismissing the story as a misguided farce rather then the biting political/social commentary it is.

-The one thing I believe everyone can appreciate, though, is the stellar cast.
-With Malin Akerman being the only weak link, (sorry my dear, you look the part, but just don’t quite have the acting chops yet to pull it off), there is little left to be desired.
-Billy Crudup’s passive monotone is exactly what you’d imagine from Manhattan, Matthew Goode’s affluent inflection and precise delivery of his words just the right amount of ego and genius Ozymandias contains, and Patrick Wilson’s bumbling loner-geek brings Dan Dreiberg to life, showing all the insecurities that vanish when inside the Nite Owl suit.
-Where the true brilliance lies, however, is with Jeffrey Dean Morgan’s Comedian and Jackie Earle Haley’s Rorschach.
-Morgan’s unceasing grin and amorality shows both the loathsome nature of his existence as well as the ultimate mirror showing the world its true face of greed, corruption, and selfishness.
+The one thing I believe everyone can appreciate, however, is the stellar cast.
+Despite Malin Akerman leaving a bit to be desired, there’s little else to argue.
+Billy Crudup‘s passive monotone is exactly what you’d imagine from Manhattan, Matthew Goode‘s affluent inflection and precise delivery of words is just the right amount of ego and genius Ozymandias contains, and Patrick Wilson‘s bumbling loner-geek brings Dan Dreiberg to life by showing all the insecurities that vanish when inside the Nite Owl suit.
+Where the true brilliance lies, though, is with Jeffrey Dean Morgan‘s Comedian and Jackie Earle Haley‘s Rorschach.
+The former’s unceasing grin and amorality shows both the loathsome nature of his existence as well as the ultimate mirror upon the world to expose its true face of greed, corruption, and selfishness.
 He truly is the embodiment of the American Dream.
-And Haley’s Rorschach becomes our entry-point and guide to the tale.
-His skewed sense of reality and justice makes him a villain, a murdering criminal, yet you can’t help but wish you could have his conviction and fearlessness to do whatever it takes.
-The ultimate badass, his Walter Kovacs might be the most flawed role of the bunch, but that just makes him even more likeable and relatable because, in the end, we are all flawed creatures pretending to be righteous and good.
+And the latter’s Rorschach becomes our entry-point and guide through the tale.
+His skewed sense of reality and justice makes him a murderous criminal and yet you can’t help but wish you could have his conviction and fearlessness to do whatever it takes.
+The ultimate badass, his Walter Kovacs might be the most flawed role of the bunch.
+But that just makes him even more relatable since we’re all flawed creatures pretending to be righteous and good.

-If Watchmen shows us anything it is the ambivalence of a planet.
-It uncovers the truth of humanity—all our faults, our insecurities, and our willingness to destroy in order to overcompensate and fool ourselves into believing we are right.
-Whether you agree with the outcome, no mater which side you find yourself aligning with at the end, it is tough to say—and believe—that it could ever finish any other way.
-While you purists may balk at the conclusion, angered at the changes and mad that you’ve been cheated out of a cell by cell reenactment of a book, I just say watch it again.
+If Watchmen shows us anything it’s the ambivalence of a planet.
+It uncovers the truth of humanity—our faults, insecurities, and willingness to destroy in order to overcompensate and fool ourselves into believing we’re right.
+Whether you agree with the outcome or not, it’s tough to say and believe that it could ever have finished another way.
+While purists may balk at the conclusion, angered by the changes and mad that they’ve been cheated out of a frame-by-frame reenactment of the book, I say watch it again.
 If you want the story, read the novel for the hundredth time.
-However, if you want a singular vision, a representation of an epic tale that begs to be told, made relevant for the 21st century while still staying true to its origins and time period, open your eyes and bask in the glory that is Watchmen.
-To all those of you confused and turned off, expecting violence and fighting and action, but only given dialogue, politics, science, and more dialogue—go out and read the source material.
-Hopefully, if this film does anything besides rack up millions and millions of dollars, it will open the eyes of a new generation to literature and the power of words to cause change and unite because, honestly, if we don’t educate ourselves and begin to feel something for our neighbors, Watchmen may become more than just commentary.
-And the reality of that is just too scary to fathom.
+But if you want a singular representation of this epic tale begging to be told that’s made relevant for the 21st century while still staying true to its origins and time period, open your eyes and bask in the glory that is Watchmen.
+To those who are confused and turned off after expecting violence and action only to be given dialogue, politics, science, and more dialogue—seek out and read the source material.
+Hopefully the film’s goes beyond racking up millions and millions of dollars to open the eyes of a new generation to literature and the power of words to cause change and unite.
+Because if we don’t educate ourselves and begin to feel something for our neighbors, Watchmen may become more than just commentary.
+And that reality is too scary to fathom.

 Jon Osterman (BILLY CRUDUP) is transformed into Dr. Manhattan in Warner Bros.
 Pictures’, Paramount Pictures’ and Legendary Pictures’ action adventure “Watchmen,” distributed by Warner Bros.
 Pictures.
 Photo courtesy of Warner Bros.
 Pictures